 Contact us today to find out more.

 The results of LED sources for the treatment of acne have been proven by many scientific studies over the years.
 This therapy avoids prescription medications such as antibiotics, instead distributing concentrated non-laser light which plays the role of antibacterial agent.
-Our dermatologists carefully select those clients that will respond best to this type of treatment.
+Our dermatologists carefully select those patients that will respond best to this type of treatment.
 Other benefits are the speed of treatment, its efficacy and the absence of downtime.

 Suitable candidates are those with rich colonies of P. acnes bacteria.
 Dermatologists often combine LED treatment with topical vitamin A creams to reduce the recurrence of acne.
-We recommend that every client attends a consultation prior to commencing acne light treatments for the best possible outcome.
+We recommend that every patient attends a consultation prior to commencing acne light treatments for the best possible outcome.